 Call us: 855.522.6457

-Offered at Dignity Health, hormone therapy is a common treatment for cancer (such as breast cancer, prostate cancer, and thyroid cancer) that blocks the effects of hormones that stimulate growth of certain cancers.
+Offered at Dignity Health, hormone therapy is a common treatment for cancer (such as breast cancer, prostate cancer, and thyroid cancer) that blocks the effects of hormones that stimulate the growth of certain cancers.
 This deprives cancer cells of the “fuel” they need to grow.

 Hormone therapy often involves taking medicines.
 Our oncologists may also recommend removing part or the entire organ that is making the hormone.